edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 The following services are disabled by default:

-    - app-service-configurable (required for Kuiper and support-rulesengine)
+    - app-service-configurable (required for eKuiper and support-rulesengine)
     - device-virtual
     - kuiper
     - support-logging